leggetter/leggetter.co.uk/_posts/2016-08-14-discovering-realtime-data-in-your-apps.md

 Real-time data discovery in your apps is actually pretty easy.
 If you weren’t convinced that you had real-time data within your apps when you started reading this blog post, I hope you are now.
 If you have events in your web apps, there are changes in data, or there are any interactions between components and systems then **you do have real-time data**.
 And now you know where you can find it!

-## Coming soon…
+## Next

-In the next post of this series I’ll provide example of what you can do with the real-time data that you already have; from using the data to understanding what’s going on in your systems right now to building awesome real-time features for your users.
+In the next post of this series I cover what you can do with the real-time data that you already have; from using the data to understanding what’s going on in your systems right now to building awesome real-time features for your users.

+<small>Originally written by me and published on the [Pusher blog](https://blog.pusher.com/real-time-data-discovery-in-your-apps/)</small>